 How Can It Happen?

-- Ingestion: Oral ingestion can lead to severe damage to the mouth, esophagus and lungs, and may result in shortness of breath, edema of the glottis (vocal component of the larynx) or pulmonary edema (fluid accumulation in the lungs).
+- Ingestion: Oral ingestion can lead to severe damage to the mouth, esophagus and lungs, and may result in shortness of breath, edema of the glottis (a vocal component of the larynx) or pulmonary edema (fluid accumulation in the lungs).
 Vomiting, abdominal pain and diarrhea may follow ingestion along with severe gastroenteritis.
 A metallic taste may result in the mouth.
 Renal failure could also follow.
 Possible shock may occur resulting in an increased heart rate, low blood pressure and a complete collapse of the circulatory system.
 It can also affect the brain causing headache, dizziness, and delirium.

 - Inhalation: Inhaling iodine vapour can cause extreme pulmonary irritation which can cause pulmonary edema.